 \subsection{Computational complexity}

-One advantage of the PP-GP model comes with the computational scalability when the number of output coordinates $m$ is large.
-Computing the predictive mean of $m$ output coordinates in Eq.~(\ref{equ:hat_y_j}) requires $\mathcal O(nm)+\mathcal O(n^3)$ operations flops, and to obtain $S$ predictive samples of $m$ output vectors at $n^*$ time points for uncertainty quantification requires $\mathcal O(n^2n^*S)+\mathcal O(n^2k)$ operations.
+, one advantage of the PP-GP model comes with the computational scalability when the number of output coordinates $m$ is large.
+Computing the predictive mean of $m$ output coordinates in Eq.~(\ref{equ:hat_y_j}) requires $\mathcal O(nm)+\mathcal O(n^3)$ operations, and to obtain $S$ predictive samples of $m$ output vectors at $n^*$ time points for uncertainty quantification requires $\mathcal O(n^2n^*S)+\mathcal O(n^2m)$ operations.
 The largest cost of PP-GP typically comes from estimating the range and nugget parameters, which requires $\mathcal O(\tilde Sn^3+\tilde Sn^2m)$ operations for $\tilde S$ iterations in numerical optimization.
-When the number of time points $n$ are large, approximation methods, such as the inducing point method \cite{snelson2006sparse} and the Vecchia approach \cite{vecchia1988estimation}, may be used for approximating the likelihood function of Gaussian processes.
-As the computational complexity from PP-GP is linear the number of output coordinates, it particularly suitable when the number of output coordinates is large.
+When the number of time points $n$ is large, approximation methods, such as the inducing point method \cite{snelson2006sparse} and the Vecchia approach \cite{vecchia1988estimation}, may be used for approximating the likelihood function of Gaussian processes.

 The computational advantage of PP-GP comes from two assumptions.
 First, the outputs at different coordinates are assumed to be independent.
-In Theorem 1 in \cite{gu2016parallel}, the authors show that the predictive mean of PP-GP is exactly the same as the predictive mean of a separable Gaussian process of vector output, with the covariance $\bm \Sigma \otimes \mathbf K$, with $\bm \Sigma$ being the covariance of output at different coordinates, and the variance between the two models are similar.
-The inverse of covariance between output coordinates $\bm \Sigma$ generally takes $\mathcal O(m^3)$ operations in computing the likelihood function of separable Gaussian process, whereas the complexity of predictions by PP-GP is linear to the number of coordinates ($m$).
-Second, the covariance of the output at different inputs $\mathbf x$ is shared across output coordinates.
-Relaxing the covariance parameters to differ at each spatial coordinate, the computational complexity will be $\mathcal O(n^3m)$ for computing the predictive mean, which is much higher than $\mathcal O(nm)+\mathcal O(n^3)$, especially when $m$ is large.
-Furthermore, separably estimating $m(p+1)$ range and nugget parameters can be less stable as PP-GP and typically requires large computational flops.
+In Theorem 1 in \cite{gu2016parallel}, the authors show that the predictive mean of PP-GP is exactly the same as the predictive mean of a separable Gaussian process of the vectorized output, with the covariance $\bm \Sigma_y \otimes \mathbf K$, where $\bm \Sigma_y$ is the covariance of output at different coordinates, and the variance between the two models is similar.
+The inverse of covariance between output coordinates $\bm \Sigma_y$ generally takes $\mathcal O(m^3)$ operations in computing the likelihood function of separable Gaussian process, whereas the complexity of predictions by PP-GP is linear to the number of coordinates ($m$).
+Second, the correlation of the output at different inputs $\mathbf x$ is shared across output coordinates.
+Allowing the correlation parameters to differ at each spatial coordinate makes the computational complexity become $\mathcal O(n^3m)$ for computing the predictive mean, which is higher than $\mathcal O(nm)+\mathcal O(n^3)$.
+Furthermore, separably estimating $m(\tilde p+1)$ range and nugget parameters can be less stable as PP-GP.